Olheiro/GHubBackuperator/README.md

 1. Make sure the backup files are in Downloads/GHub_Backup with the same subfolder structure as when copied.

-2. Execute GHub_Restore_script.bat.
+2. Execute GHub_Backup_and_Restore.bat.

+3. Choose R in the prompt to restore a backup.

+4. Choose Y in the next prompt to proceed.

-3. Press Y at the prompt to proceed.
+5. Press Y at the next prompt to proceed.
 You'd better or you'll need to manually recreate each profile again in G Hub.

-4. Wait until the backup is restored.
+6. Wait until the backup is restored.

-5. Launch G Hub.
+7. Launch G Hub.

 ------------